MS Lofoten: History

-Many Norwegian coastal passenger and cargo ships were lost during the Second World War, which resulted in a need to rebuild the fleet.
-MS. Lofoten was the twelfth ship to be built during the reconstruction period after the war.
+Many Norwegian coastal passenger and cargo ships were lost during the Second World War, which resulted in a need to rebuild the commercial fleet.
+Lofoten was the twelfth ship to be built during the reconstruction period after the war.
 The ship was christened by Asbjørg Bergsmo on 7 September 1963 and was put into the Norwegian coastal route heading northbound from Bergen on 5 March 1964.

 Ownership and port of registry of the ship has changed several times in its years of service.
-From 1964-1988 the ship was owned by Vesteraalens Dampskibsselskab (VDS).
+From 1964 to 1988 the ship was owned by Vesteraalens Dampskibsselskab (VDS).
 Its port of registry was Stokmarknes.
 In January 1988 Vesteraalens Dampskibsselskab (OVDS) and Ofotens Dampskibsselskab (ODS) was merged and it created Ofotens og Vesteraalens Dampskibsselskab and port of registry was Narvik.
 On 30 September 1988 the ship was sold to Finnmark Fylkesrederi og Ruteselskap (FFR) for 20 million Norwegian Kroner (nok), and its port of registry was changed to Hammerfest, Norway.
 In 1996 the ship was sold back to Ofotens and Vesteraalens Dampskibsselskab (OVDS) and the port of registry was changed back to Narvik.

-Between 1968 and 1982, MS Lofoten also travelled an express route to Svalbard.
-It made another trip to the archipelago in the summer of 2007.